When to See an Orthodontist

 It’s never too late to begin orthodontic treatment!
 Do you cover your mouth with your hand when you smile?
 Are you self-conscious around strangers because your smile isn’t as perfect as you want it to be?
 If so, the best time to see an orthodontist might be — right now!
 According to the AAO, around one in five orthodontic patients today are adults.
 Why are more adults getting orthodontic treatment?
 There are plenty of reasons.

 For adult patients, compliance with our recommendations tends to be much higher, resulting in faster, highly successful treatment.
 With the growing availability of clear braces, invisible aligners, translucent ceramic brackets and lingual braces, patients are able to complete treatment with minimal change to their appearance – other than their smile!
 If you’re worried that metal braces might affect your professional image, be sure to ask about the wide range of less-visible alternatives available at PT Orthodontics.

 While a beautiful smile is a great reason to consider orthodontic treatment, many of our patients find that the health benefits are enormous.
 Well-aligned teeth are easier to clean and maintain, and less subject to abnormal wear.
 A better bite will keep you from having trouble eating and speaking, and can protect the health of your teeth for a lifetime.

 More Questions About Braces & Orthodontics?

 If you’re considering treatment, or just want to find out if orthodontics can help you achieve a healthier smile, our team can give you the tools you need make the best decision.
-PT Orthodontics has eleven locations to serve the Birmingham area, in Cahaba Heights, Gadsden, Gardendale, Hoover, Hueytown, Jasper, Leeds, Mountain Brook, Oxford, Pell City, Trussville, Tuscaloosa Schedule your complimentary consultation exam!
+PT Orthodontics has eleven locations to serve the Birmingham area, in Adamsville, Cahaba Heights, Gadsden, Gardendale, Hoover, Hueytown, Jasper, Leeds, Mountain Brook, Oxford, Pell City, Trussville, Tuscaloosa Schedule your complimentary consultation exam!